ertval/groupie-tracker/doc/CONSOLIDATED_REFACTORING_PLAN_2025.md

 - Type-safe identifiers and grouped structs

 **What to Avoid:**
-- External dependencies unless absolutely necessary
+- External dependencies, only stdlib
 - Premature abstraction (wait for third use case)
 - Clever concurrency beyond proven patterns
 - Breaking backward compatibility without migration path